DIRECTV Packages for Seniors

 FYI: TV has changed completely since it went digital.
 Now we can watch our favorite shows and movies whenever we want, or on demand.
 The best thing about on-demand content (besides getting to watch The Crown five times back to back)?
 You can pause to get up and make more popcorn!

-Just in case you missed it, the base prices for DIRECTV's streaming packages are slightly higher than for their satellite offerings.
-There are some semi-hidden costs that mostly apply to satellite plans, but don't worry about those.
-I'll cover them in detail below.
+There are some semi-hidden costs that mostly apply to satellite plans, but don’t worry about those.
+I’ll cover them in detail below.

 Is 40,000 programs enough for you?
 Then the Entertainment plan will probably be a good fit.
 If you go with DIRECTV’s starter package, just be aware that you won’t get any regional sports on demand.
 However, you will get ESPN, ESPN2, NBC Sports Network, and TNT, plus plenty of your old favorites: CNBC, CNN, Animal Planet, Discovery, and the Disney Channel, to name only a few.